 The Safe Ride shuttles drive through Key West and Stock Island, while the Lower Keys Shuttle operates through Key West and Marathon.
 Fausto’s Food Palace (522 Fleming St.) will be the drop-off and pickup point for these services.

 Today, PalmTran will operate on its regular schedule.
 However, most routes won’t be running when the clock strikes midnight on New Year’s Day.
 PalmTran, Go Glades, and PalmTran Connection won’t operate tomorrow.

 If you live in Jupiter, you are eligible for $15 vouchers for the Ride Safe Jupiter program on New Year’s Eve.
 The vouchers apply to transportation within city limits.

-If you have been arrested for a DUI in Fort Lauderdale, contact Hager & Schwartz today at (954) 840-8713 for a free consultation to discuss your case.
+If you have been arrested for a DUI in Fort Lauderdale, contact Hager & Schwartz today at (954) 840-8713 for an immediate consultation to discuss your case.